nsairakesh/sree_gardens/README.md

 # Sree Gardens
+This is a website done for Sree Gardens Realestate project.
+If you want to report any changes to the current website then report it [here](https://github.com/nsairakesh/sree_gardens/blob/master/Current_work.md).

 #Layout
-This is a demo website.
-Any new design should meet the requirements.
-So check the requirements before making a new site.
-Additional information is also available named under content.md.
+ This is the website design layout.
+Additional information is also available named under [content.md](https://github.com/nsairakesh/sree_gardens/blob/master/contents.md).

 ## This is the site layout.
-You can also add additional information to the page, but you are not supposed to remove any one of these.

 1. Introduction
   1. Transperent scroll-navigation with links.